COPD and other health problems

-- Repeat infections, such as pneumonia.
+- Repeat infections, such as bronchitis or pneumonia.
 COPD increases your risk for complications from colds and the flu.
-It increases your risk of needing to be hospitalized due to lung infection.
+It increases your risk of needing to be hospitalized due to a lung infection.

 - High blood pressure in the lungs.
 COPD may cause high blood pressure in the arteries that bring blood to your lungs.
 This is called pulmonary hypertension.

 - Heart disease.
 COPD increases your risk for heart attack, heart failure, chest pain, irregular heartbeat, and blood clots.

 - Diabetes.
 Having COPD increases your risk of developing diabetes.
 Also, some COPD medicines can cause high blood sugar.

 - Osteoporosis (weak bones).
 People with COPD often have low levels of vitamin D, are inactive, and smoke.
 These factors increase your risk for bone loss and weak bones.
 Certain COPD medicines also may cause bone loss if taken often or for a long time.

 - Depression and anxiety.
 It is common for people with COPD to feel depressed or anxious.
 Being breathless can cause anxiety.
 Plus, having symptoms slows you down so you can't do as much as you used to.

 - Heartburn and gastroesophageal reflux disease (GERD).
 GERD and heartburn can lead to more COPD symptoms and flare-ups.